Shilpi1437/Software-Engineering-Project/User Requirements Document.md

 D) High levels of reliability and availability to ensure users can book rides whenever needed

 4) User Interface and Design:
-   The Rapido app should have a user-friendly interface and design, including:
+   The Tez Yatra app should have a user-friendly interface and design, including:

 A) Intuitive and easy-to-use interface for effortless ride booking
 B) Clear and concise information presentation for ride details and pricing